Monday, 17 February 2025

 Much better is the blues material, especially a pair of Willie Dixon numbers made famous by Muddy Waters: "Hoochie Coochie Man” and “I’m Ready.”
 The final two tracks from Live at St. Andrews Folk Club are tacked on at the end of this disc.

 And so to Disc Eight and Davy’s final major label albums The Holly Kaleidoscope and Godington Boundary, both from 1970.
-Recorded with Holly Gwynne (his wife at the time) on vocals, The Holly Kaleidoscope was his sixth and last album for Decca.
-It has the usual high points - “Blues At Gino’s,” “Sonnymoon For Two,” “Fingerbuster,” “Ramblin’ Sailor” and “Charlie” are all excellent - but two covers each by Paul Simon (“Bridge Over Troubled Water” and “Flowers Never Bend With The Rainfall”) and Paul McCartney (“Blackbird” and “Here, There & Everywhere”) are less successful.
+Recorded with Holly Gwinn (his wife at the time) on vocals, The Holly Kaleidoscope was his sixth and last album for Decca.
+It has the usual high points - “Blues At Gino’s,” “Sonnymoon For Two,” “Fingerbuster,” “Ramblin’ Sailor” and “Charlie” are all excellent - but two covers apiece by Paul Simon (“Bridge Over Troubled Water” and “Flowers Never Bend with the Rainfall”) and Paul McCartney (“Blackbird” and “Here, There & Everywhere”) are less successful.
 Holly appears on just a few tracks, but her crystalline vocals (sounding not unlike Joan Baez) make all the difference.

 Godington Boundary originally appeared on the President label, a London-based independent notable for hits by the Equals and Eddy Grant.
 This is not one of Davy’s best albums but, as always, the playing is worth the price of admission alone.
-He even used an electric guitar on parts of this record.
+He even used an electric guitar here and there on this record.
 Holly provides vocals on five tracks, including a decent cover of the Incredible String Band’s “Everything’s Fine Right Now.”

 Yet again the stand-out tracks are the instrumentals, especially “Forty Ton Parachute,” “Round Midnight” and “Work Song.”
 This last was written by Nat Adderley but the sleeve notes mistakenly credit it to his older brother Cannonball Adderley.
 These were the last records Davy would make before a growing heroin dependency curtailed his career for a number of years.
 When, finally, he did return to low key recording and performing in the mid-70s he had changed his name to Davey Graham and the glory years were well and truly over.